lsst/rtn-045/index.rst

        :name: name_of_figure
        :alt: Descriptive text of image (use tab to indent second line of text)

-       The caption goes here, indented the same way but with one space between code and caption text.
+       The caption goes here, indented the same way, but with an empty line between code and caption text.

 .. _git-policy-portal: